IMAX Reports Q1 Loss, Revenue Decline Due to Coronavirus Pandemic

 Trey Williams | April 30, 2020 @ 4:24 AM

-Imax Corp. on Thursday reported a loss for the first quarter and revenue that was down significantly as a result of the global novel coronavirus pandemic.
+Imax Corp. lost money in the first quarter of 2020 and reported revenue that was down significantly as a result of the global novel coronavirus pandemic.

 The ongoing pandemic has had a severe impact on companies across the board, but cinema exhibitors have been grossly impacted as chains around the world have been forced to shut down.

 Imax reported a Q1 net loss of $49.4 million, or an adjusted per share loss of 48 cents.
 During the same quarter last year, the company posted net income of $8.3 million, or earnings of 18 cents per share.
-Analysts expected the company to report a loss per share of 14 cents, according to a consensus compiled by Yahoo Finance, so this morning’s news was particularly disappointing.
+Analysts expected the company to report a loss per share of 14 cents, according to a consensus forecast compiled by Yahoo Finance, so this morning’s news was particularly disappointing in that regard.

 “Imax is uniquely positioned to manage through a temporary shutdown of theaters as a result of strategic planning which led to our strong financial position, valuable brand, and vast global footprint,” Imax CEO Richard Gelfond said in a statement.
 “When global economies restart, and theaters reopen, we believe audiences will turn to strong, trusted brands like Imax.
 In 2019, Imax delivered a record year across global, international, and local language box office — underscoring the strength of our brand and product offering throughout an increasingly diverse geographic footprint.